AzureRay/mini_grocery_store/README.md

 # mini_grocery_store
-About read and movies.Based on douban opening api.
+About reading and movies.Based on douban opening api.